tonindexer/anton/README.md

 ```

 To run Anton, you need at least one defined contract interface.
-There some known interfaces in the [abi/known](/abi/known) directory.
+There are some known interfaces in the [abi/known](/abi/known) directory.
 You can add them through this command:
 ```shell
 docker compose exec web sh -c "anton contract /var/anton/known/*.json"